History of Leadership

 Master from 1981 to 1982

-Reverend Donald Affleck was Master of Burgmann College from 1981 to 1982.
-Ordained in 1959 under the auspices of the Uniting Church of NSW, he was dedicated to the ministry, serving for 44 years across NSW regions.
-From 1968 to 1971, he studied science at ANU, and in 1971 took on the role of staff tutor in residence at Burgmann College.
-In early 1972, after graduating from ANU, he was appointed Master of College Halls at Riverina College of Advanced Education in Wagga Wagga.
-Whilst at Riverina College, he focused on changes to on-campus accommodation and college infrastructure that remain in place today.
-In 1981, Reverend Affleck returned to Burgmann as its third Master.
-Though his tenure was brief, he left a lasting impression on the College community through his pastoral care and mentorship of residents.
-After leaving Burgmann, he continued working for the Uniting Churches across NSW and in Queensland.
+Reverend Affleck was ordained in 1959 under the Uniting Church of NSW, he devoted 44 years to ministry across the state.
+He studied science at ANU from 1968 to 1971 and during this time was a staff tutor in residence at Burgmann College.
+Upon graduating, he was appointed Master of College Halls at Riverina College of Advanced Education in Wagga Wagga, where he oversaw changes to on-campus accommodation and infrastructure that remain in place today.
+Returning to Burgmann in 1981, Affleck left a lasting impression through his pastoral care and mentorship of residents, before continuing his ministry with the Uniting Church across NSW and Queensland.

 Mr Colin JH Thomson AM